 Beyond its commitment to realism, FSCaptain is comprehensive and flexible.
 You can take on any role you feel up to -- from a newbie cargo captain for a small outfit in a remote area of the world to the prestige of commanding a huge widebody passenger airliner with its substantial cabin crew.
 You are not limited in the type or size of the aircraft you can start your career with.
 You can choose to fly for cargo or passenger airlines, or those that do both.
 Your airline can have easy policies to adhere to, or they can be difficult.
 You are in control.

-You can create your own airlines or download configured ones from the website, including realistic or fantasy schedules.
-You can even import AI schedules from inside Flight Simulator (any schedules, even those that you may have added from third parties) and make them into FSCaptain airline schedules.
+You can create your own airlines or fly one of the dozens of real-world ones provided with the package.
+You can even import AI schedules from inside Flight Simulator or from some AI package websites (any schedules, even those that you may have added from third parties) and make them into FSCaptain airline schedules.

 FSCaptain is easy to install and use, but it is not a cakewalk to climb the ladder of success.
 Each flight you make is graded, and to advance up the pay steps for your airline requires a minimum time in hours flown for each advancement along with a minimum average flight score for the level you are currently on.
 Much of your flight score is based on your on-time performance -- just like in the real world.
 But also, passenger satisfaction and adherence to company policies as well as safe operating practices are all factored in.